Bachelorette party: Location

 Many bachelorette parties are held at home or at a nearby restaurant.
 Some people turn a bachelorette party into a weekend trip to another city.
-Some cities, such as Austin for people in the southwestern US and Nashville for people in the Upper Midwest, are relatively popular with U.S. bridal parties that are seeking a weekend destination and can afford to pay hundreds of dollars per person for the experience.
+Some cities, such as Austin for people in the southwestern US and Nashville for people in the Upper Midwest, are relatively popular with US bridal parties that are seeking a weekend destination and can afford to pay hundreds of dollars per person for the experience.
 Other people will travel farther to cities such as Las Vegas.
 In the UK, parties in relatively inexpensive European destinations such as Latvia and the Canary Islands are popular.

 One reason that bridal parties travel to a different city is because they want to behave differently than they normally would, but they do not want to deal with the social repercussions that might ensue if friends, family members, or professional acquaintances saw them doing this.
 When large numbers of bachelor and bachelorette parties choose the same cities, this can produce extra jobs and new businesses to cater to them, but it also draws complaints from local residents who are faced with the disruption and public service costs caused by the seasonal influx of noisy parties and drunken visitors.
 Stag parties caused so much disruption in Riga, Latvia that the city formed a police group specifically to deal with bachelor and bachelorette parties.